 Claremont McKenna College

-Claremont McKenna College is a highly selective undergraduate institution of 1300 students ranked among the top liberal arts colleges nationally.
+Claremont McKenna College is a highly selective undergraduate institution ranked among the top liberal arts colleges nationally.
 It is part of The Claremont Colleges, which also includes Pomona College, Scripps College, Harvey Mudd College, Pitzer College, Claremont Graduate University, and Keck Graduate Institute.
-Combined, the members of The Claremont Colleges have more than 6000 students.
+The Claremont Colleges consortium constitutes an academic community of more than 9,000 students.
 Claremont is located 35 miles east of downtown Los Angeles.